3komma14/Guard/README.markdown

 -----------------

 	// --- using Guard.That(...) ---
+	// Guard.That that will throw an exception, when some condition is not met

 	public void SomeMethod(int arg1, int arg2)
 	{
 		// This line will throw an exception when the arg1 is less or equal to arg2